Emotional manipulation is a type of psychological warfare using subtle, often covert tactics to control or exploit your emotions.

 There are endless ways to make you feel insecure:

 - “Joking” about your shortcoming (ie.: weight).
 On the surface, they’re just teasing.
-But deep down, the effect is still to make you feel less attractive, lower value, and insecure.
+But deep down, you feel less attractive, lower value, and insecure.

 Joking is a common covert power move - Unfavorable comparison with supposedly better partners.
 Sometimes the comparison is also made up.